dantasl/vocal/README.md

        width="654" height="450">
 </p>

-Also, you'll need to install the [Adafruit Beaglebone I/O Python API](https://github.com/adafruit/adafruit-beaglebone-io-python) module on your BeagleBone.
+To proceed, you'll need to install the [Adafruit Beaglebone I/O Python API](https://github.com/adafruit/adafruit-beaglebone-io-python) module on your BeagleBone.

+Also, in the file [board_assets.py](https://github.com/vertumno/vocal/blob/master/src/server/board_assets.py), you'll find a dictionary named ```house```.
+It has as keys all the rooms and as values the GPIO pin number associated to that room.
+You can change this configuration to the one that suits more your needs, but remember to put LEDs, jumpers and resistors connecting everything properly.

 ## Setting up the server